-Love of Allah and the true spirit of Islam in Young at Heart:
+Love of Allah And The True Spirit of Islam in Young at Heart:

-The love is already there:
+The love of Allah is already there:

 Prophet Muhammad (SAW) said:

-Show them the signs of their creator:
+Show them the signs of their Creator

 Now, importantly, ask your child, “who created the trees?”

-This will create a dialogue where your child will automatically attribute Allah as The Designer and The Creator.
-Keep reminding them how many things Allah has blessed us with.
+Without any doubt and with full conviction, tell them, “Allah The Magnificent created the trees for the wood for your train; this will create a dialogue where your child will automatically attribute Allah as The Designer and The Creator.
+Keep reminding them of how many things Allah has blessed us.

-Those who remember Allāh (always, and in prayers) standing, sitting, and lying down on their sides, and think deeply about the creation of the heavens and the earth, (saying): “Our Lord!
+Those who remember Allah (always, and in prayers) standing, sitting, and lying down on their sides, and think deeply about the creation of the heavens and the earth, (saying): “Our Lord!
 You have not created (all) this without purpose, glory to You!
 (Exalted be You above all that they associate with You as partners).
 Give us salvation from the torment of the Fire”.
 [Qur’an: Chapter 3, Verses 190-191]

 Lead by Example:

-The love of Allah is already placed in their hearts is waiting to be nurtured by you.
+The love of Allah is already placed in their hearts and is waiting to be nurtured by you.

 In what ways do you teach your children to love Islam?
 Comment below and let us know! 🙂